-- Previous Bachelor's Degree in Science or Arts (BA or BS) from an accredited college or university; - Minimum overall cumulative GPA of 3.0 or higher; - Science GPA of 3.0 or higher in courses including Chemistry, Anatomy and Physiology I & II, Microbiology, and Pathophysiology; - Prior to admission offer, applicants must have either completed all 55 credit hours (SCH) of lower-division general education courses as outlined in the School of Nursing Catalog and posted on the SON Second Degree BSN website or have completed at least 40 credit hours (SCHs) of non-nursing prerequisites with proof of enrollment for the remaining prerequisites.
+- Cumulative and Science GPA minimums must be met at the time of application and maintained once all required nursing prerequisite courses have been completed. - Previous Bachelor's Degree in Science or Arts (BA or BS) from an accredited college or university; - Minimum overall cumulative GPA of 2.5; preference for overall cumulative GPA of 3.0 or higher; - Minimum science GPA of 2.5; preference for science GPA of 3.0 or higher in required science courses including Chemistry, Anatomy and Physiology I & II, Microbiology, and Pathophysiology; - Prior to admission offer, applicants must have either completed all 55 credit hours (SCH) of lower-division general education courses as outlined in the School of Nursing Catalog and posted on the SON Second Degree BSN website or have completed at least 40 credit hours (SCHs) of non-nursing prerequisites with proof of enrollment for the remaining prerequisites.
 Prior to admission offer, applicants must have completed at least three of the five required science classes, which include Pathophysiology, Microbiology, Anatomy and Physiology I, Anatomy and Physiology II, and Chemistry.
+All prerequisites must be completed prior to the first day of class. - All general education requirements (core curriculum) and prerequisites must be documented on official transcript prior to the first day of class;

+Due to the ongoing COVID-19 (Coronavirus) pandemic, the TEAS (Test of Essential Academic Skills) is NOT a requirement for the Spring 2021 applicant.

-All prerequisites must be completed prior to the first day of class. - All general education requirements (core curriculum) and prerequisites must be documented on official transcript prior to the first day of class; - Submission of TEAS V (or most current version of the Test of Essential Academic Skills) scores no later than the application close date; TEAS V requirements are outlined below: - Proficient level or higher required in all the following areas: Reading, Math, Science, English and Language Usage; - Preference will be given to applicants whose TEAS scores are at the exemplary level; - Score for the TEAS exam older than one year prior to application submission deadline will not be accepted; - Students applying for admission can take the TEAS no more than two (2) times per year (both attempts must occur within the one year period prior to application submission deadline).
-If two sets of scores are submitted the scores will be averaged for the sections in which the student did not meet the Proficient level on the first attempt.
-Averaged scores must meet Proficiency level in each category. - Completion of a medical terminology course (can be for credit or certificate of completion); - Completion of certified nursing assistant training.
-Preference for those certified at time of admission consideration. - Current American Heart Association Basic Life Support (BLS) certification prior to first day of class
+- TEAS V or most current version (Test of Essential Academic Skills) requirements: - No minimum required score on any section of the TEAS V or overall; - Proficient level or higher preferred; - Score for the TEAS exam older than one year prior to application submission deadline will not be accepted; and - Students applying can take the TEAS V no more than two (2) times per year (both attempts must occur within the one year period prior to application submission deadline).
+If two sets of scores are submitted the scores will be averaged. - Completion of a medical terminology course (can be for credit or certificate of completion); - Completion of certified nursing assistant (CNA) training.
+Preference is given to those who have completed this course at the time of admission consideration. - Applicants must complete CNA training prior to the first day of class. - Current American Heart Association Basic Life Support (BLS) certification is required prior to the first day of class.
+Preference is given to those certified at the time of admission consideration.